 The Royal Artillery Museum’s archive and library covers 300 over years of the Royal Regiment’s history.
 The archive is wide-ranging, fascinating and a nationally important collection in its own right.
 It is of interest to anyone studying the history of the Gunners, of artillery development or more widely of warfare and society.

 The library contains over 30,000 books including military and social histories as well as military biographies and tactical treatises.
 The archive includes a large collection of war diaries as well as the papers of numerous famous Gunners, notably those of Major General Sir Alexander Dickson, the Duke of Wellington’s Siege Train commander.
 There is a wealth of drawings, both technical and illustrative, many produced by soldiers in war time, hand-drawn maps, photographs and slides relating to artillery through the ages.

 We have recently transferred our archive to a new storage facility near Larkhill, and most records are now available for research purposes.

-If you have an enquiry relating to our archive, wish to use our research or copying service or would like to arrange a visit please contact the Archivist via our online form.
+If you have an enquiry relating to our archive, wish to use our research or copying service or would like to arrange a visit please contact our Archivist via email email@example.com, clearly but briefly stating what you want to find or which records you require access to if you know.

 Sign up to hear about our latest news, events and fundraising activities.